DAVID J. WILLIS ATTORNEY

-A deed is to be distinguished from a promissory note or a real estate lien note which is a promise to pay a sum of money to a lender; and a deed of trust which provides the lender with remedies, including foreclosure, if a borrower defaults on a note (similar to a mortgage in other states).
-The deed, note, and deed of trust are the three principal documents in most Texas real estate transactions.
+A deed is to be distinguished from a promissory note (or real estate lien note) which is a promise to pay a sum of money, and from a deed of trust, which provides the lender with remedies (including foreclosure) if a borrower defaults on the note.
+A warranty deed, note, and deed of trust are the three principal documents in most Texas residential real estate transactions.

-Must Deeds be Recorded to be Valid?
+Must deeds be recorded to be valid?

 No. There is no requirement that a deed be recorded in the county clerk’s real property records in order to be valid – only that it be executed and delivered to the grantee.
 When this is done, the transfer is fully effective between grantor (seller) and grantee (buyer).
 Recording merely gives notice to the world of the transfer and, of course, establishes priority in the event an unscrupulous seller gives more than one deed to the property.

-Who Signs the Deed?
+Who signs the deed?